Is SWTOR worth returning to in 2026?

 If you used to play Star Wars: The Old Republic, and have been wondering about whether it’s a good time to return to the game, this guide will go through all the pros and cons about the game for returning players, whether you last played a year ago or haven’t played since the launch of the game.
-If you’re a new player, you’ll want to check out my other guide, “IS SWTOR worth playing?” instead.
+If you’re a new player, you’ll want to check out my other guide, “s SWTOR worth trying?” instead.
 While whether a game is worth trying is a fairly easy question to answer, whether its worth it for you to return to SWTOR after playing it in the past is a lot more of a nuanced question to answer.
+UPDATED for 2026.

 Cost of the Game & Expansions

-You can unlock all four newer expansions simply by subscribing for one month at about $15 USD – you no longer need to buy each expansion individually.
+If you don’t already have the expansions unlocked from subscribing in the past few years, you can unlock all four newer expansions simply by subscribing for one month at about $15 USD – you do NOT need to buy each expansion individually.
 Great.
 That means if you haven’t subscribed in years, you’ll get the Knights of the Fallen Empire, Knights of the Eternal Throne, Onslaught, and Legacy of the Sith expansions for only fifteen dollars – less than the cost of a single expansion in the past.
-You can even unsubscribe the next month and you will keep your access to the expansions you unlocked.
+You can even unsubscribe the next month and you’ll keep your access to the expansions you unlocked.

 Combat Styles